felipenmartins/Robotics-Simulation-Labs/Lab2/ReadMe.md

 ![BotStudio screenshot](../Lab2/BotStudio.png)
 ###### Figure 1.
 BotStudio screenshot with the line-follower state-machine (left) and values of e-puck sensors and motor speeds (right).

+## Pre-requisites
+* You must have Webots R2022a (or newer) properly configured to work with Python.
+* You must know how to create a robot controller in Python and how to run a simulation.

+If you are still missing any of those, please go back to [Lab 1](../Lab1/ReadMe.md) and complete the corresponding tasks.

 ## The e-puck robot
 Webots contains a realistic model of e-puck, a small differential-drive mobile robot.
 The movement of this type of robot is controlled by independently adjusting the speeds of the left and right wheels.